-In mid-2013 CLC established a partnership with the Dutchess Land Conservancy in order to expand the program beyond Columbia County and serve farmers and landowners across Dutchess County.
+CLC established the Farmer Landowner Match Program in 2008, and since that time the program has grown to include more than 200 active participants.
+In mid-2013 we established a partnership with the Dutchess Land Conservancy in order to expand the program beyond Columbia County and serve farmers and landowners across Dutchess County.

-In addition, we launched the Conserve a Local Farm (CALF) Program, connecting sellers of active farmland with conservation-minded buyers and helping to ensure that the remaining farmland in Columbia County is accessible to farmers.
-The establishment of voluntary conservation agreements will limit non-agricultural development on farmland.
+In addition, we recently launched the Conserve a Local Farm (CALF) Program, connecting sellers of active farmland with conservation-minded buyers and helping to ensure that the remaining farmland in Columbia County is accessible to farmers.
+The establishment of voluntary conservation agreements limits non-agricultural development on farmland.

 HOW DOES THE PROGRAM SUPPORT LOCAL FARMS?

 Often, farmers are searching for more land to work yet the price of land is a major hurdle.
 The Farmer Landowner Match Program removes that hurdle.
 At the same time, it enables landowners to promote agriculture and, in some cases, reap financial benefits as well.

 If you are a landowner, you should really consider leasing to a farmer.
 Aside from the tax benefits, it’s a terrific sense of accomplishment that you are doing something to preserve good farmland.